haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 **IDEA**: Reimplement dependency resolution algorithm.
 Use full knowledge about requirements about each version of each package from previous section.

-## Do not require full manifest evaluation
+# Do not require full manifest evaluation

 Right now it is necessary to fully evaluate nimscript configuration in order to determine list of dependencies, as it might contain code with complicated logic.
-While this might seem like an acceptable solution to 'optional' dependencies, it cannot be statically reasoned about and introduces a lot of complexity in tooling (right now nimble has to generate a `.nims` file, evaluate it separately and only then get list of dependencies.
-To be honest it looks and feels like a hack to me).
+It cannot be statically reasoned about and introduces a lot of complexity in tooling (right now nimble has to generate a `.nims` file, evaluate it separately and only then get list of dependencies).

-Right now `.nimble` configuration file contains arbitrary nimscript code that requires compiler to evaluate.
-This might be considered a good solution for custom `task` targets, but ultimately this leads to issues where even `author = <author name here>` might require full compiler to evaluate.
-Instead I propose that some important metadata like package `name` and `requires` were written in much stricter declarative manner.
-Specifically this means:
+Arbitrary nimscript might be considered a good solution for custom `task` targets, but ultimately this leads to issues where even `author = <author name here>` might require full compiler to evaluate.

+**IDEA**: Small subset of important metadata like package `name` and `requires` were written in much stricter declarative manner.

 - `packageName = "name"` must have string literal and be located at the toplevel.
 - Non-optinoal dependencies are written as `requires "dependency1", "depenendency2"` and are located at the toplevel file as well.
 - Optional dependencies are written in `when defined(windows)` section. `when` section must contain static list of defines, identical to the toplevel ones.
 This part is particularly important as it allows to determine feature-based dependencies.
 Pubgrub resolution algorithms allows each package to provide a list of features that can be either enabled or disabled.
 This can be reused for os-specific optional dependency resolution by treating os as feature.
 It is automatically set or unset by `nimble` installation.

+Existing nimble packages **almost universally comply** with these requirements, and overwhelming number of ones that don't have simple repeating pattern violating the rule [import in nimble](#import-in-nimble).
+Optional dependencies are already handled this way for most of the packages - [treeform/hottie](https://github.com/treeform/hottie/blob/master/hottie.nimble#L11), [minefuto/qwertycd](https://github.com/minefuto/qwertycd/blob/master/qwertycd.nimble#L18) and several others.

+Additional restrictions might be placed of other metadata fields like `foreignDep`, `author`, `description` etc. Foreign dependencies might also be checked upon installation, but that can be implemented later.

 <!-- ```nim
 let test = defined(windows) or defined(macos)